 The bustling city can seem overwhelming to the first-time visitor and some travellers are apprehensive, but most visitors end up loving Johannesburg.
 Take the time to explore the vibrant city, historic sights and dynamic Soweto - you will be amazed by the diverse cultures, interesting people and rich history!

-At 7h00 this morning we set off on our Ultimate Johannesburg & Soweto Tour - a full-day adventure that finishes at about 18h30.
+At 6h30 this morning we set off on our Ultimate Johannesburg & Soweto Tour - a full-day adventure that finishes at about 17h00.
 Return to the lodge for dinner accompanied by a complimentary bottle of wine.

 Today we set off on our exciting and action-packed tour of Johannesburg and Soweto - visiting must-see highlights and historical attractions, and exploring the interesting mix of local cultures.
 Also known as Egoli (the Place of Gold) Johannesburg is the financial, economic and cultural powerhouse of South Africa.
 Jo'burg, as locals call it, is the second largest city in Africa, south of Cairo, home to some eight million people.

-The day tour begins with a walk through Sheds@Fox1 - a historic precinct on the western fringe of the inner city.
-The old warehouses, dating back to the early gold mining days of the 1920's, now host character-filled markets, selling a variety of food, drinks, crafts and design goods.
+The day tour begins with a walk through the Marshals Town district, where we visit historical sites of famous icons - Rhodes, Mandela and Gandhi.
 Our walk takes us to Chancellor House, where Mandela & Tambo Attorneys was based in the 1950's.
 This renovated three-story on the corner of Fox and Gerard Sekoto Street is of historical significance as it housed the offices of two of South Africa's most famous political icons in the struggle for racial equality and justice - Nelson Mandela and Oliver Tambo.
 Then we stop at the Anglo American Campus and Headquarters to see the famous Leaping Impala sculpture donated to the city by the Oppenheimer family.
 Located in the corporate mining district, the statue stands before the impressive Anglo American office building, across from the Magistrates Court.
 The Leaping Impala, also called Impala Stampede, serves as a symbol of Johannesburg's rise to prosperity during the gold rush, followed by its dramatic decline in the 1990's and on to its energetic revival today.
-Still in the mining business district we walk along Hollard Street, once the ‘Wall Street’ of Johannesburg, having featured the stock exchange for decades.
+Still, in the mining business district, we walk along Hollard Street, once the ‘Wall Street’ of Johannesburg, having featured the stock exchange for decades.

-Next stop - the Mapungubwe Rhino replica in downtown Johannesburg, for insight into the first gold prospectors, diggers and fortune-seekers that shaped this city, as well as the history of endangered rhinos.
-Then its time for a coffee break at the down-to-earth Cramers Coffee, a casual coffeehouse serving a good brew, before visiting Ghandi Square.
-We view the life-sized statue of Mohandas Gandhi at the square near Rissik Street, where this political icon had his legal offices.
-Next, we stop in at The Turret Guesthouse built in 1906 and the Stamp Mill used by the Struben brothers in the mid-1880's.
-After that we enjoy breakfast in the inner city business district at the grand old Rand Club, a historic clubhouse established for elite society in 1887.
-Leaving the business district we head to Satyagraha House in the suburb of Orchards, to see where passive resistance leader, Mohandas Ghandi, lived in 1908 and 1909.
+Leaving the business district we head to Satyagraha House in the suburb of Orchards, to see where passive resistance leader, Mohandas Gandhi, lived in 1908 and 1909.
 Moving on, we pass the Mandela residence in prestigious Houghton.
 Nelson Mandela spent his final days at this private residence and the Mandela family still lives there today.
-Then we go to Rivonia at Liliesleaf Farm, to learn about the dramatic events that took place here in July 1963 when security police raids resulted in the seizure of anti-apartheid documents and the arrest of members of the liberation struggle; Comrades Bernstein, Goldberg, Goldreich, Hepple, Kathrada, Mbeki, Mhlaba and Sisulu in 1963.
 Following on from our historic stops we enjoy a bit of African art and culture, visiting the social upliftment initiative of the Rosebank African Art Market.
-Here we pause for lunch and browse the local crafts and artifacts from across Africa - Cameroon, Zimbabwe, Congo, the Ivory Coast and more.
+Here we pause for lunch and browse the local crafts and artefacts from across Africa - Cameroon, Zimbabwe, Congo, the Ivory Coast and more.